chenxiaolong/BCR/README.md

 The are a couple limitations to note:

 * The date must always be at the beginning of the filename.
-This is required for the file rentention feature to work.
+This is required for the file retention feature to work.
-* If the date format is changed (eg. from the default to `yyyyMMdd_HHmmss`), then you must manually rename the old recordings to use the new date format or they may be handled incorrectly by the file rentention feature.
-To be safe, move the old recordings to a different folder while testing (or set the file rentention to `Keep all`).
+* If the date format is changed (eg. from the default to `yyyyMMdd_HHmmss`), then you must manually rename the old recordings to use the new date format or they may be handled incorrectly by the file retention feature.
+To be safe, move the old recordings to a different folder while testing (or set the file retention to `Keep all`).

 If the config file has any error, BCR will use the default configuration.
 This ensures that recordings won't fail if the configuration is incorrect.
 To troubleshoot issues with the filename template, [enable debug mode](#debug-mode), and make a call.
 Then, search the log file for `FilenameTemplate`.